The Emission and Suppression of Line Features in Luminous Transients: Discussion

 \subsection{Applications to AT 2024wpp and LFBOTs}

 Having outlined the conditions that form or suppress spectral features in luminous transients, we consider the implications for LFBOTs such as AT\,2024wpp.
-These sources maintain nearly featureless spectra for weeks after their discovery.
+During their weeks-long featureless phases, AT\,2024wpp, AT\,2018cow and CSS\,161010 sustain bolometric luminosities above $10^{43}~\rm erg~s^{-1}$ and blackbody radii between $10^{14}$ and $10^{15}$ cm \citep{margutti_cow, gutierrez_2024, 2025arXiv250900951L}, placing them in regions of suppressed line emission (Fig.~\ref{fig:space_with_contours}).
+We now examine what physical systems can maintain these conditions and prevent features from emerging over the observed timescales.

-In some proposed progenitor scenarios for LFBOTs, a debris cloud is ejected in an impulsive, supernova-like explosion and undergoes homologous expansion.
+In some proposed progenitor scenarios for LFBOTs, a debris cloud is ejected in an impulsive, supernova-like explosion and undergoes homologous expansion \citep[e.g.,][]{2018ApJ...865L...3P, margutti_cow}.
 The optical and UV emission is produced when the luminosity of a central source (e.g., a magnetar or black hole) is reprocessed within this ejecta.
 Figure~\ref{fig:homologous_wpp} shows synthetic spectra for a homologous model ($v \propto r$) with properties based on AT\,2024wpp \citep{2025arXiv250900951L}; we use a power-law density profile with $M = 1\,M_{\odot}$ and break velocity $v_t = 0.1c$.
 The bolometric luminosity evolves as $L = 10^{45}~ (t/5~{\rm days})^{-\alpha}~{\rm erg~s^{-1}}$, with $\alpha =3.4$.

 At early times ($t \lesssim 20$~days) when the luminosity is high, the spectra in Figure~\ref{fig:homologous_wpp} are completely featureless — a result of both high ionization and Doppler broadening.
 By thirty days, however, the source luminosity has diminished, the homologous ejecta has expanded beyond $r_t = 10^{15}\,\rm cm$, and broad Balmer features begin to appear in the spectrum.
 After forty days, the cloud has become so extended that the photosphere begins to recede into the bulk of the ejecta; numerous prominent line features form in the cool overlying gas, and the spectrum deviates entirely from a smooth blackbody.